Adolescent Program

-• Empowering teens to build confidence, manage emotions, and thrive!
+Empowering teens to build confidence, manage emotions, and thrive.

 Our Adolescent Outpatient Program provides a safe, supportive, and skill-focused environment for youth ages 13–17.
 Through group therapy, individual sessions, and optional medication management, we help teens develop tools for lifelong resilience.

-• Our program helps teens ages 13–17 who are dealing with emotional, social, or mental health challenges.
+Our program helps teens ages 13–17 who are dealing with emotional, social, or mental health challenges.
 We focus on three main parts of treatment:

 We also believe your family plays a big role in your success, so we include them in your journey whenever possible.

-• Your family or caregivers are an important part of your progress.
+Your family or caregivers are an important part of your progress.
 They’ll have opportunities to learn skills, join family sessions, and support you along the way.

 • Family sessions: Up to once a month or as needed

-• Topics include: Better communication, setting healthy boundaries, and understanding what you’re learning in treatment.
+• Topics include: Better communication, setting healthy boundaries, and understanding what you’re learning in treatment

-More about program focus
+More about

-• Group therapy gives you a chance to connect with other teens and learn skills to help you manage your emotions, build confidence, and handle life’s ups and downs.
+Group therapy gives you a chance to connect with other teens and learn skills to help you manage your emotions, build confidence, and handle life’s ups and downs.

 • Groups meet: 2–3 times per week

-• Group length: 2 hours
+• Group length: 1 hour

 • Group size: Usually 6–12 participants